Maui > Activities > Air > Helicopter

 Maui Helicopter Flights

 Whether you’re a professional photographer, hobbyist, or simply an Instagram enthusiast, Maui is full of unique photo opportunities.
 While every corner of Maui offers up something both gorgeous and unique, the real visual treats come from taking to the air.
-Along with being an accomplished teacher and pilot, Nick Moran is a passionate photographer who recognized Maui’s distinct photogenic landscape as any photographer’s dreamland.
-Noting the hundreds of tourists touting their cameras onto commercial helicopter flights daily, Go Fly Maui began offering fully custom photography oriented flights.
-All photography flights can be completely customized to build your ideal flight map, itinerary, and even select the best time of day for your flight.
+Many Maui helicopter tours have recognized Maui’s distinct photogenic landscape as any photographer’s dreamland.
+Noting the hundreds of tourists touting their cameras onto commercial helicopter flights daily, some Maui helicopter tour companies began offering photography-oriented flights.
+These photography flights can be completely customized to build your ideal flight map and itinerary, and even select the best time of day for your flight.
 This allows you the freedom to delve into your places of interest and explore where you want to explore specifically without any time restrictions or fellow passengers.
-Go Fly Maui’s photography flights operate in a doors-off helicopter, allowing for the very best panoramic views for shooting, and naturally, a thrilling ride.
+Look for photography flights that operate in a doors-off helicopter, allowing for the very best panoramic views for shooting, and naturally, a thrilling ride.

 Departing Kahului Airport, your first views will be of the rugged northern coastline extending east.
 On a typical day, you’ll find hundreds of colorful sails belonging to both windsurfers and kitesurfers dancing along this windswept coast.
 Catch glimpses of Maui’s main port, Kahului Harbor, and the surrounding outer reefs that protect the island from the hammering north swells in the winter months.
 From here, the choice of where to head next is yours.